yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

 This guide will focus on how to submit proofs using the Aligned CLI.
 To integrate the proof submission process into your application, check the [Aligned SDK guide](../guides/1_SDK.md).

 Proof submission is done via the `submit` command of the Aligned CLI.
-The arguments for the submit command are
+The arguments for the submit command are:

 * `proving_system`: The proving system corresponding to the proof you want to submit.
 * `proof`: The path of the proof associated to the computation to be verified.
 * `vm_program`: When the proving system involves the execution of a program in a zkVM, this argument is associated with the compiled program or some other identifier of the program.